BenW0/IMC_Master_Marlin/README.md

 This code was forked from the Marlin master branch (https://github.com/ErikZalm/Marlin) at commit adbf226, January 21, 2014.
 It has since been significantly modified (see Changes.md, in this folder) to interface with a network of IMC nodes instead of driving stepper drivers directly.

+This code base is half of the intelligent motor controller code.
+It goes with an Axis Controller, either the [Simple Axis Controller](https://github.com/BenW0/IMC-Axis-Simple) or the [Closed Loop Axis Controller](https://github.com/BenW0/IMC_Closed_Loop).
+See the respective documentation in each repository.

 Below is the original README.md file that comes with Marlin: